Key Takeaways

 These platforms have large, loyal reader bases that rely on them for accurate and subjective information.
 Syndicating content on Reddit and Quora can bring in high-quality leads.

 On Quora, you can answer niche, high-intent questions related to your blog post topic and include a link to your original article for further reading.
 This is particularly effective for SaaS startups explaining technical concepts, tools, or product comparisons.
 On Reddit, repurpose your content into community-friendly posts that present key findings, experiences, or practical advice.
 Subreddits like r/devops, r/startups, and r/webdev are excellent for engaging technical audiences.
 Avoid overt promotion; instead, aim to spark discussion and share lessons learned.
+If subreddit engagement is more than you have bandwidth for in-house, a Reddit marketing agency can run the day-to-day presence for you.

 4. Dev Community